 To summarize, kaizen sounds simple.
 It's deceptively simple.
 We can engage people in improvement, but maintaining that requires a lot of energy, a lot of persistence, and a lot of dedication on the part of managers.

 My hope for you is that if you don't already have this culture of continuous improvement in your organization, to step back and think not only about Lean tools, Lean projects, and Lean methods, but to think about this culture and this philosophy.

 How do we demonstrate respect to our people every day?
 Part of the way we do that is engaging them in continuous improvement.

-With that, I want to thank you for the opportunity that you've given me to share some thoughts and remarks with you today.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+With that, I want to thank you for the opportunity that you've given me to share some thoughts and remarks with you today.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.